One of US! One of US!

 Amy Faust and Eric have been debating horror movies since they met as Geek Trivia teammates in Portland, back in 2008.
 Amy’s insatiable appetite for shaky camera found footage movies may be unmatched by anyone in the Pacific Northwest!
 If you love franchise horror, Amy’s the reviewer for you!
 Catch Amy’s movie reviews in the Blog section of this site.

-Podcast Music provided by Alex Vollmer.
+Podcast Music provided by Alex Vollmer at Six String Recess.
 (RAWK!)

-Creepy Production Art provided by Heather Bauer at Bauer Graphics.
+The Scariest Things logo and other banner art was designed and provided by Heather Bauer at Bauer Graphics.

 The animated “Coming Soon” banner page was designed by and is provided by graphic designer Matt Howl.